Leutnant Edmund.

 This now a close up shows the layout and positions of the defences, wire, mines, MG, etc.

-First the DD Sherman tanks were launched, the sea was very rough and many DD's sank, but a few did land here.
+The DD Sherman tanks were launched and were to be on the beach before the infantry.
+The sea was very rough and many DD's sank, but a few did land and did a lot of good work.

 DD tanks about to be launched.